valentinefleith/valentinefleith/README.md

 Graduate student in NLP and learner at 42 School, Paris.
 I'm currently diving into C/C++ programming, and Machine Learning / Deep Learning techniques in Python.
 Also playing with Rust sometimes.

 Eager to learn and open to collaborate on projects.
-Currently looking for an internship in NLP/ ML Engineering starting in february 2025.
 Feel free to reach out !
 <!--
 **valentinefleith/valentinefleith** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.